 Along with this, you can talk about your own staff and anything interesting that the business is involved in locally.
 However, you shouldn’t make it all about your business - spread your involvement and influence wider wherever possible.
 By posting content that’s relevant to your area, you show that your business is part of the community and endear yourself to local customers.

-2. Use great, high-quality images
+2. Use high-quality, eye-catching images

 Using images is absolutely crucial on social media and a surefire way to grab attention quickly.
 They are proven to be more impactful than text - a post accompanied by a photo is much more likely to generate engagement.